 - Training: Members participate in training in order to learn best practices to use in the classroom and engage in about three weeks of pre-service training before the start of sessions, as well as ongoing training designed to meet member and community needs.
 Learn More about Jumpstart’s approach to early childhood education

 - Session: Sessions occur twice a week for 2 hours per session (4 hours a week).
 During each session, the Jumpstart team works with the children in the class with a focus on partner children.
-Sessions are facilitated by the team leader and include the elements of Circle Time, Choice Time, Small Group Activity and One-to-One reading.
+Sessions are facilitated by the team leader and include the elements of Circle Time, Center Time, Small Group Activity and One-to-One reading.